 Use it to give yourself a boost of confidence when critics try to block your True North.

-The Symbolism of The Four Directions
+The Meaning of The Four Directions

-This wheel can represent seasons, stages of life, and the four cardinal directions.
+The compass can represent seasons, stages of life, and the four cardinal directions.

 - North: Winter, survival, turning inward, cultivating your resources, reflecting on past lessons.